MicrosoftDocs/power-platform/power-platform/admin/create-users-assign-online-security-roles.md

 ## Assign a security role to a user
  Security roles control a user's access to data through a set of access levels and permissions.
 The combination of access levels and permissions that are included in a specific security role sets limits on the user's view of data and on the user's interactions with that data.

  Customer engagement apps provide a default set of security roles.
 If necessary for your organization, you can create new security roles by editing one of the default security roles and then saving it under a new name.
+See [Predefined security roles](database-security.md#predefined-security-roles).

  You can assign more than one security role to a user.
 The effect of multiple security roles is cumulative, which means that the user has the permissions associated with all security roles assigned to the user.